differentpla-net/differentpla-net.github.io/_posts/2013/2013-03-16-logging-learnings.md

 ---

 I've just spent the bulk of the morning attempting to understand a bug by reading through some fairly large log files.
-I've come to the realisation that:
+Because of that, I've come to some realisations about log files and logging.

 ## Make them text-editor-friendly